PrasannaKattunga/Capstone-Project-2018/README.md

 Rule 4:    IF [feature stressi - feature resti] < threshold THEN Regioni ABN, where i is the number of ROIs from the specific part of the LV

-After creating a binarized training dataset, using a classification(regression) algorithm identify abnormal and normal classifications.
+After creating a binarized training dataset, using a classification algorithm identify abnormal and normal classifications.

 # Data Details:
 The source of the SPECT dataset is UCI repository: https://archive.ics.uci.edu/ml/datasets/SPECT+Heart.
 The SPECT dataset contains data on 267 patients.
 Each patient is classified into two categories: normal and abnormal.
 The SPECT image of each patient was processed to extract 44 continuous features that summarize the image.
 Thus, the dataset contains 267 rows (patients) and 45 attributes.